Skip to main content

 No, there is no income restriction related to buying your first home in California.
 Income restrictions for assistance programs vary depending on the average income in your zip code.

-Yes, a person with lower income can potentially buy a house in California.
+Yes, a person with a lower income can potentially buy a house in California.
 There are various first-time homebuyer programs, down payment assistance options, and affordable housing initiatives that aim to make homeownership more accessible for low-income individuals in the state.

 How Much Does a First-Time Buyer Have to Put Down in California?